-The X in DocX is a variable: Future projects will evolve as the practice of documentary itself evolves and as new possibilities emerge in the creation of narrative forms.
-The spirit of DocX remains a constant, though, driven by what documentary artists need to make their work most resonant in the world.
+X as variable has guided the intentions of the Center for Documentary Studies’ DocX initiative since its inception — the idea that its projects will evolve as the practice of documentary evolves.
+The spirit of DocX remains a constant, driven by what documentary artists need to make their work most resonant in the world.